 10. Florence by Mills Like a Light Skin Tint

 The brainchild of Millie Bobby Brown, Florence by Mills is a Gen Z–friendly skincare range that embraces that natural-skin way of life.
 While reviews of this are a little mixed, I think it's clearly been formulated with teenage skin in mind, as the non-greasy, slightly thicker texture is perfect if you're going through an oily skin phase.
-However, it also contains meadowfoam and jojoba seed oils to impart a little glow.
+It also contains meadowfoam and jojoba seed oils to impart a little glow.

 11. Kevyn Aucoin Stripped Nude Skin Tint